WindowsXp-Beta/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am Xinpeng Wei, a first year master student from Georgia Institute of Technology majoring in Computer Science.
-Before that, I received my B.E. degree in Software Engineering from Shanghai Jiao Tong University.
+I am Xinpeng Wei, a first year master student at Georgia Institute of Technology majoring in [Computer Science](https://www.cc.gatech.edu/degree-programs/master-science-computer-science).
+Before that, I received my B.E. degree in [Software Engineering](http://www.se.sjtu.edu.cn/) from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

-Currently my research interest lies in building robust and scalable systems for large-scale machine learning workloads like large language model (LLM).
-Specifically, I'm dedicating myself to high-performance/parallel computing (CUDA), ML frameworks (PyTorch), and other fancy technologies in this exciting field.
+Currently my research interest lies in building robust and scalable systems for large-scale machine learning workloads like large language models (LLM).
+Specifically, I'm dedicated to high-performance/parallel computing (CUDA), ML frameworks (PyTorch), and other fancy technologies in this exciting field.

-I consider myself extremely lucky to have had the opportunity to work at some outstanding companies, laboratories, and receive mentorship from supportive and insightful advisers.
+I'm so fortunate to have had the opportunity to work at some outstanding companies, laboratories, and receive mentorship from lots of supportive and insightful advisers.
 Check my [Work Experience](#work_experience) and [Research Experience](#research_experience).